vonfreiren/vonfreiren.github.io/_posts/2023-01-08-work-form-anywhere.md

 background: '/img/posts/nomad/nomad.jpg'
 thumbnail: '/img/posts/nomad/nomad.jpg'
 image: '/img/posts/nomad/nomad.jpg'
-description: "How working remotely can benefit you and your employer"
+description: "How working remotely can benefit you and your employer.
+Tips to help you work from anywhere in the world without having to be in an office and without decreasing your productivity."
 tags: Work
 lang: en